Dangandy/spec/cards.md

 ## Card Performance

-The card's performance is measured using binary votes (successes and fails) that are akin to Reddit upvotes/downvotes.
+The card's performance (i.e. how well the user knows this card) is measured using binary votes (successes and fails) that are akin to Reddit upvotes/downvotes.

 The (raw) score of a card is calculated as follows: